micheal65536/VapoR/README.md

 * Find games that make use of OpenVR edge cases or parts of the API (e.g. overlays, chaperone) that OpenComposite struggles with and make them work
 * Investigate issues that require manual "fixes" (e.g. inverted image) and make them not require manual fixing anymore
 * Improve performance hot spots in code if necessary
+* Dashboard for configuring input bindings, recentering, and other relevant options while in-game

 **Phase 3:**
 * Test with and support as many games and headsets/controllers as possible